faryabib/faryabib.github.io/index.md

 ----
 <strong><span style="font-size: 1.5em; font-weight: bold; color: #0000cc; background-color: #ffffff">NEWS:</span><strong>

-+ Our research on the epigenetics of breast cancer will be supported by the Susan G. Komen's CCR New Treatments for Drug-Resistant Breast Cancers funding program (April 2018).
++ Our research on the epigenetic of breast cancer will be supported by the Susan G. Komen's CCR New Treatments for Drug-Resistant Breast Cancers funding program (April 2018).

 + Gregory Schwartz recieved travel award to present his work at the Biology of Genomes Cold Spring Harbor Conference (April 2018).